Prakhar-Verma39/Train-Seat-Booking-System/README.md

 ### Assumptions

-- Seats are numbered starting from 1 to coach's capacity.
+- Seats are numbered starting from 1 to the coach's capacity.
 - Seats are organized in rows with 7 seats per row (except the last row with remaining seats).
-- Seats are represented visually with colors to indicate availability.(Green - reserved seats and gray - unreserved seats.)
+- Seats are represented visually with colors to indicate availability.
+(Green - reserved seats and gray - unreserved seats.)

 ### Glimpses